ironmeld/doubleback/README.md

 So %.17g ends up "right-sizing" the precision when displayed without an exponent.
 It tries to display as many digits as necessary to be precise, but *no more*.

-# Doubleback/Ryu based %g formatting  <a name="doubleback-g"></a>
+# Background on Ryu Formats

 Adams provided implementations for %e, %f, and "shortest".
-Ryu "shortest" mode is similar to %g, but it is not the same.
-When first learning about Ryu, one could be forgiven for mixing up Ryu's "shortest" with %g.
+Ryū "shortest" mode is similar to %g, but it is not the same.
+When first learning about Ryū, one could be forgiven for mixing up Ryū's "shortest" with %g.
 They both can result in "right sizing" the number of significant digits while supressing trailing zeros.

-However, for the number "0.3" Ryu shortest outputs "3E-1" instead of "0.3".
-Ryu "shortest" always outputs exponential notation, which is different from %g.
+However, for the number "0.3" Ryū shortest outputs "3E-1" instead of "0.3".
+Ryū "shortest" always outputs exponential notation, which is different from %g.
 An explanation for this is found in this issue: https://github.com/ulfjack/ryu/issues/154.

 I suspect there was an early intent to provide the equivalent %g functionality, as stated in the paper:
 ```
-This paper describes the Ryu Printf algorithm, which generates printf-identical output
+This paper describes the Ryū Printf algorithm, which generates printf-identical output
 for the %f, %e, and %g formats with arbitrary runtime-provided precision parameters,
 i.e., printf("%.<p>f",<f>), printf("%.<p>e",<f>), and printf("%.<p>g",<f>)
 for any precision p and floating-point value f.